 Free, Cathy, “Men Have Breasts, Too”: New York Man Who Survived 2 Breast Cancer Spreads Message, People Magazine, October 25, 2016.

 Men diagnosed with breast cancer

 Be part of XRAY:

 The National Comprehensive Cancer Network (NCCN) has a panel of experts who address male breast cancer in their breast cancer treatment guidelines.

-- The NCCN panel points out that few clinical trials have focused on men with breast cancer and treatment recommendations for men are taken from findings from research in women.
-Therefore, many of the recommendations for treatment of male breast cancer are similar to treatment in women, including.
+- The NCCN panel points out that few clinical trials have focused on men with breast cancer, and treatment recommendations for men are taken from findings from research involving only women.
+Therefore, many of the recommendations for the treatment of male breast cancer are similar to treatment in women, including:

 - sentinel lymph node biopsy

 - The panel highlights the following considerations for male breast cancer: